jesantana/junit5Checker/README.md

 TODOs:
 * Publish in Maven Central Repository
 * Output in colors
+* Change the phase name and config in the Java class
 * Improve the readme to display an example of how to use it